-The Willo neighborhood between 7th and Central Avenues can be divided into two sections.
-J.P.
-Holcomb used a Homestead Patent in 1878 to acquire and settle the southern portion of Willo between Encanto Blvd. and McDowell.
-Mr. Holcomb acquired the northern portion, between Thomas Rd. and Encanto Blvd. in 1886 through a Timber Culture Land Patent.
+The Willo neighborhood between 7th and Central Avenues can be divided into two sections. due to J.P.
+Holcomb’s Homestead Patent.
+Acquiring and settling the southern portion of Willo between Encanto Blvd. and McDowell, Mr. Holcomb then acquired the northern portion, between Thomas Rd. and Encanto Blvd. in 1886 through a Timber Culture Land Patent.

 For the next 20 years or so, the land was primarily for agricultural purposes and lay on the outskirts of town.
 In the early 1900’s, four subdivisions were platted, containing home sites with long narrow lots.
 In the early 1920’s, Home Builders, a residential construction firm, built 41 homes in the Bungalow style.
 During the mid to late 1920’s Phoenix, like the rest of the West, experienced tremendous growth and a building boom.

 The mid to late 1930s and the development of the Federal Housing Administration (FHA) brought construction back to Willo.
 Construction from this period and later years often featured French Provincial and Monterey styles, with an architectural design that would eventually become what we know today as the Ranch Style house.
 Construction was also more standardized due to the influence of the FHA and other government-imposed standards.
 Most of these newer homes are found in the northern section of Willo.

 Unfortunately, the amazing growth of the city resulted in the encroachment of commercial development on what were once quiet suburbs.
-In the 1980’s, residents of Willo successfully lobbied for status as a special conservation district, achieving historic status and assuring that this beautiful part of Phoenix history will be preserved for the enjoyment of future generations.
+In the 1980’s, residents of Willo successfully lobbied for status as a special conservation district.
+This was for achieving historic status and assuring that this beautiful part of Phoenix history will be preserved for the enjoyment of future generations.

 The historic development of Willo was the result of deliberate actions that shaped and controlled the neighborhood’s visual and social characteristics.
 Many parties, including the local and national real estate trade, prominent civic leaders and the federal government, were responsible for these actions.